DiveHQ/backend-internship-task/submission.md

    $ python manage.py runserver
    ```

-7. Open your web browser and visit [http://localhost:8000//api/v1/accounts/register/](http://localhost:8000/api/v1/accounts/register/) .
+7. Open your web browser and visit [http://localhost:8000/api/v1/accounts/register/](http://localhost:8000/api/v1/accounts/register/) .
 Here you need to register yourself first in order to access the routes.

+#### Admin Panel:

+- Admin Panel has the functionality to have access over all the Entries and Users.
+Do check it out to have more control over the api.
+[Admin Panel](http://localhost:8000/admin)

 ### Configuration

-- Modify the project settings in `settings.py` as needed, such as database settings, static files, etc. If hosted, remember to add the host address in the setting.py file.
+- Modify the project settings in `settings.py` as needed, such as database settings, static files, etc. If hosted, remember to add the host address in the `setting.py` file.

 ## Running the Test Suite